 Hepatocytes in the mammalian liver can undergo stalled cytokinesis to produce binuclear cells, and DNA endoreplication to produce polyploid nuclei containing up to 16N DNA content.
 Overall cellular and nuclear ploidy increase during postnatal development, ageing and in response to diverse cellular stresses1.
 The process of polyploidization is dynamic and reversible2, although its precise biological function remains unclear3.
 Increased ploidy is associated with reduced proliferative capacity4, genetic diversity2, adaptation to chronic injury5 and cancer protection6.
 Hepatocyte ploidy alterations occur as a result of altered circadian rhythm7, and weaning8.
 Most notably, the ploidy profile of the liver is altered by injury and disease9, and compelling evidence suggests that specific ploidy changes, such as increased ≥8N nuclei or loss of 2N hepatocytes, provide useful signatures for tracking non-alcoholic fatty liver disease (NAFLD) progression3,10, or the differential impact of viral infections11.

 In general terms, liver injury and regeneration are associated with increased hepatocyte cell size and nuclear area12, together with reduced overall numbers of hepatocytes, particularly those with 2N DNA content10,11.
 Parenchymal injury in the liver is also frequently accompanied by expansion of non-parenchymal cells (NPCs), including stromal myofibroblasts, inflammatory cells and bipotent liver progenitor cells.
-High throughput methods that provide a quantitative cytological profile of parenchymal cell number and nuclear ploidy, whilst also accounting for changes in NPCs, therefore have considerable potential as research and clinical tools to track the response of the liver during injury and disease.
+High-throughput methods that provide a quantitative cytological profile of parenchymal cell number and nuclear ploidy, whilst also accounting for changes in NPCs, therefore have considerable potential as research and clinical tools to track the response of the liver during injury and disease.
 Compelling recent in situ analysis of ploidy spectra in human samples of hepatocellular carcinoma also demonstrate that nuclear ploidy is dramatically increased within tumors and is specifically amplified in more aggressive tumor subtypes with reduced differentiation and loss of TP5313.
 Hence, there is a strong possibility that methodological advances in quantitative assessment of nuclear ploidy will assist in future prognostic profiling of liver cancer.

 In this protocol, a flexible high-throughput methodology for the comparative analysis of mouse liver tissue sections is described, which provides detailed cytometric profiling of hepatocyte numbers, the NPC response and an internally calibrated method for estimating nuclear ploidy (Figure 1).
 Hepatocytes are distinguished from NPCs by hepatocyte nuclear factor 4 alpha (HNF4α) immunolabelling, prior to characterization of nuclear size and nuclear morphometry.
 “Minimal DNA content” is estimated for all circular nuclear masks by integrating mean Hoechst 33342 intensity (a proxy for DNA density) with interpolated three-dimensional (3D) nuclear volume.
 Hepatocyte minimal DNA content is then calibrated using NPCs to generate a nuclear ploidy profile.

 Image acquisition, nuclear segmentation and image analysis are performed using high-content imaging, enabling large areas of two-dimensional (2D) liver sections containing tens of thousands of cells to be screened.
 A custom-written program is provided for automated post-processing of high-content image analysis data to produce a sample-wide ploidy profile for all circular hepatocyte nuclei.
 This is performed using free to download software to calculate nuclear ploidy based on stereological image analysis (SIA)10,11,14,15.
 The SIA methodology has been previously validated by flow cytometry as an accurate, albeit laborious, method for estimating hepatocyte nuclear ploidy in the liver14, assuming circular nuclear morphology and a monotonic relationship between nuclear size and DNA content.
 In this protocol, both nuclear parameters are measured by assessment of nuclear morphometry and Hoechst 33342 labelling.
-Calculation of “minimal DNA content” for each nuclear mask is followed by calibration of hepatocyte nuclear ploidy using NPCs, which have a known 2−4n DNA content and therefore serve as a useful internal control.
+Calculation of “minimal DNA content” for each nuclear mask is followed by calibration of hepatocyte nuclear ploidy using NPCs, which have a known 2−4N DNA content and therefore serve as a useful internal control.